tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 in addition to the "encrypted_client_hello" extension, the server MUST abort with an "illegal_parameter" alert.

-First, the server collects a set of candidate ECHConfigs.
-This set is determined by one of the two following methods:
+First, the server collects a candidate ECHConfigList.
+This list is determined by one of the two following methods:

-1. Compare ClientECH.config_id against identifiers of known ECHConfigs and select the ones that match, if any, as candidates.
+1. Compare ClientECH.config_id against identifiers of each known ECHConfig and select the ones that match, if any, as candidates.
-2. Collect all known ECHConfigs as candidates, with trial decryption below determining the final selection.
+2. Collect all known ECHConfig values as candidates, with trial decryption below determining the final selection.

 Some uses of ECH, such as local discovery mode, may randomize the ClientECH.config_id since it can be used as a tracking vector.
 In such cases,